Game 6 of the 1998 NBA Finals: Legacy

 In 2009, Jordan mentioned Russell in his Hall of Fame induction speech, recalling an interaction they had during Jordan's first retirement in 1994: "[A]t this time, I had no thoughts of coming back and playing the game of basketball.
 Bryon Russell came over to me and said, 'Why did you quit?
 You know I could guard you.' ...
 From this day forward, if I ever see [Russell] in shorts, I'm coming at him."
 In response, Russell challenged Jordan to a game of one-on-one for charity.
 Such a match-up has not yet taken place, though the Utah Flash of the NBA Development League did stage a halftime game between Russell and a Jordan look-alike.
 The Flash offered refunds to fans who expected Jordan actually to appear.

 After Michael Jordan retired, interest in the NBA declined, especially after the 1998–99 NBA lockout.
-Commenting on how the 1999 NBA Finals had the lowest TV ratings for a Finals series since 1981, Eric Boehlert wrote in Salon.com: "Viewers stayed away because the season had been shortened; Michael Jordan had just retired; the Spurs and the Knicks faced each other in the Finals."
+Commenting on how the 1999 NBA Finals had the lowest television ratings for a Finals series since 1981, Eric Boehlert wrote in Salon.com: "Viewers stayed away because the season had been shortened; Michael Jordan had just retired; the Spurs and the Knicks faced each other in the Finals."
 Game 5 of the 2000 NBA Finals had only half as many viewers as Game 6 of the 1998 NBA Finals.
-However, Game 5 of the 2001 Finals, when the Los Angeles Lakers won their second consecutive championship under former Bulls coach Phil Jackson, had the highest ratings of a championship-winning game on the network since Game 6 of the 1998 Finals.
+However, during Game 5 of the 2001 Finals, when the Los Angeles Lakers won their second consecutive championship under former Bulls coach Phil Jackson, garnered the highest ratings for an NBA championship-winning game on NBC since Game 6 of the 1998 Finals.
 NBC's broadcast rights to NBA games expired after the 2002 NBA Finals, when the Lakers won their third consecutive championship under former Bulls coach Phil Jackson.
-The 2003 NBA Finals had even worse ratings (9.8 million), and only 11.5 million watched the 2005 Finals; the San Antonio Spurs won both years.
+The 2003 NBA Finals, now on ABC had even worse ratings (9.8 million), and only 11.5 million watched the 2005 Finals; the San Antonio Spurs won both years.